 - Press & Books shop at the Innsbruck train station.

-Start your day bright and early with a trip on the Nordkettenbahnen to enjoy superb mountain views from an Alpine peak.
-To make the most of your Nordkette mountain experience and leave enough time for other attractions, you should start by no later than 09:00.
-Plan at least 3 hours for this excursion.
+Begin your day early with a trip on the Nordkette cable cars to enjoy the mountain views from the top of Innsbruck.
+To fully appreciate this experience and leave enough time for other attractions, it is advisable to start no later than 09:00.
+Plan at least 3 hours for this excursion

 Tips: